2024 exhibitions - City Hall Art Gallery

 Biography

 I grew up as a stranger to my own story; adopted and re-named, grafted into a new family tree.
-The discovery in adulthood of my Metis heritage was a revelation that set me on a path of discovery.
+The discovery in adulthood of my Métis heritage was a revelation that set me on a path of discovery.
 I often work in the powerful tradition of the vessel as a metaphor for individuals; we fill and re-fill ourselves throughout life to create our own story.
-My developing story as an indigenous heritage woman and her quest for harmony with the natural world.
+My developing story as an Indigenous heritage woman and her quest for harmony with the natural world.
 I am a proud member of the Métis Nation of Ontario.
 My ancestors are from the Drummond Island community as well as Mackinac Island. www.traceymae.com

 The artist gratefully acknowledges the financial support of the Ontario Arts Council.

-Egils Rozenbergs – Signs of the Time
+Egils Rozenbergs (Latvia) – Signs of the Time

 August 29 to November 24, 2024

-Opening: Thursday, August 29, 5:30 to 7:30 pm
+Opening and artist tour: Thursday, August 29, 5:30 to 7:30 pm

 Access is limited to the Laurier Avenue entrance.